-- 112. As against the Defendants, the Plaintiffs and other Class Members claim the following relief, with such amounts to be allocated among the Plaintiffs and other Class Members as this Honourable Court deems fit: - (a) an order certifying this action as a class proceeding pursuant to the Class Proceedings Act, SA 2003, c C-16.5 and appointing the Plaintiffs as Representative Plaintiffs for the Class; - (b) a declaration that the denial of the transfer of Plaintiffs' and other Class Members' Hour Banks was contrary to the terms of the Plan; - (c) a declaration that the refusal to pay benefits to the Plaintiffs and other Class Members was contrary to the terms of the Plan; - (d) compensatory damages, including general and special damages;
+- 120. As against the Defendants, the Plaintiffs and other Class Members claim the following relief, with such amounts to be allocated among the Plaintiffs and other Class Members as this Honourable Court deems fit: - (a) an order certifying this action as a class proceeding pursuant to the Class Proceedings Act, SA 2003, c C-16.5 and appointing the Plaintiffs as Representative Plaintiffs for the Class; - (b) a declaration that the denial of the transfer of Plaintiffs' and other Class Members' Hour Banks was contrary to the terms of the Plan; - (c) a declaration that the refusal to pay benefits to the Plaintiffs and other Class Members was contrary to the terms of the Plan; - (d) compensatory damages, including general and special damages; - (e) statutory damages pursuant to the Competition Act, RSC 1985, c C-34 and the Consumer Protection Act, RSA 2000, c C-26.3; - (f) restitution equal to the Defendants' wrongful financial gains, including the increase in the value of the reserves held by the Defendants;

-- (e) statutory damages pursuant to the Competition Act, RSC 1985, c C-34 and the Consumer Protection Act, RSA 2000, c C-26.3; - (f) restitution equal to the Defendants' wrongful financial gains, including the increase in the value of the reserves held by the Defendants; - (g) disgorgement of the Defendants' wrongful financial gains, including the increase in the value of the reserves held by the Defendants; - (h) interest on the amount of the judgment pursuant to the terms of the Judgment Interest Act, RSA 2000, c J-1; - (i) any applicable Goods and Services Tax pursuant to the terms of the Excise Tax Act, SC 1985, c E-14, Part IX, including a gross-up sufficient to satisfy any Goods and Service Tax levy (GST), which the Plaintiffs and other Class Members may be obliged to pay on any amounts awarded; - (j) an order for distribution, among the Plaintiffs and other Class Members, of the aggregate assessment of monetary relief awarded; - (k) costs of this action on a solicitor/client basis or on such other basis as this Honourable Court may see fit; - (I) costs of this action and the costs of any investigation into the Defendants' conduct pursuant to the Competition Act, RSC 1985, c C-34; and - (m) such further and other relief as counsel may advise and this Honourable Court may allow. - 113.
+- (g) disgorgement of the Defendants' wrongful financial gains, including the increase in the value of the reserves held by the Defendants; - (h) interest on the amount of the judgment pursuant to the terms of the Judgment Interest Act, RSA 2000, c J-1; - (i) any applicable Goods and Services Tax pursuant to the terms of the Excise Tax Act, SC 1985, c E-14, Part IX, including a gross-up sufficient to satisfy any Goods and Service Tax levy (GST), which the Plaintiffs and other Class Members may be obliged to pay on any amounts awarded; - (j) an order for distribution, among the Plaintiffs and other Class Members, of the aggregate assessment of monetary relief awarded; - (k) costs of this action on a solicitor/client basis or on such other basis as this Honourable Court may see fit; - (I) costs of this action and the costs of any investigation into the Defendants' conduct pursuant to the Competition Act, RSC 1985, c C-34; and - (m) such further and other relief as counsel may advise and this Honourable Court may allow. - 121.
+The Class does not seek damages against the Defendants, or any of them, for any amounts that the Court may find to be attributable to any conduct of the Subclass and/or of any employer of any Class Member, including any of their officers, shareholders, directors and agents, after a determination of any amounts that are attributed, respectively, to any conduct of said parties and/or of the Defendants on a just and equitable assessment, having regard to the extent of that person's responsibility for any damage.
+With respect to any allegations of tortious conduct that may be leveled by the Defendants at the Subclass and/or of any employer of any Class Member, the Class and the Subclass specifically plead and rely on the Tort-Feasors Act, RSA 2000, c T-5, ss.
+3(1)(c) and 3(2). - 122.
 The Plaintiffs propose that this action be tried in the City of Edmonton in the Province of Alberta.